 Assessment and Evaluation Specialist

 The Caltech Center for Teaching, Learning, and Outreach (CTLO) supports the Institute’s multifaceted educational efforts, including both university-level teaching and educational programs for K-12 students and teachers.
-The Assessment and Evaluation Specialist (AES) is a half-time position that will focus on K-12 programs, with the possibility of additional hours on small-scale projects that focus on university-level educational assessment.
+The Assessment and Evaluation Specialist (AES) is a half-time, one-year position focused on educational assessment of a range of CTLO programs and services.

-- Conduct holistic evaluation of STEM outreach projects and initiatives.
+- Conduct holistic evaluations of selected CTLO projects and initiatives.

-- Design survey instruments to use in assessing outreach projects and initiatives.
+- Design survey instruments to use in the assessment of CTLO projects and initiatives.

-- Provide leadership regarding effective models, methods, and systems for evaluation and assessment of outreach programs.
+- Provide leadership regarding effective models, methods, and systems for evaluation and assessment of CTLO programs.

 - Attend and/or present at internal meetings as assigned or requested.